metrumresearchgroup/pkgr/MANUAL.md

     Type: [packrat/renv]
   ```

-The following items are configurable statically in the yml file or dynamically via the command-line.
-Command-line flags will always overwrite the configuration in the yaml file.
+### The following items are configurable statically in the yml file or dynamically via the command-line.
+* **Note:** Command-line flags will always overwrite the configuration in the yaml file.

 * Library (directory) to install packages to
   - Yaml syntax